 Upper division students may receive upper division credit in a limited number of lower division courses.
-To receive such credit a student must have permission from his major professor; he must do special work under the direction of the instructor; he must earn a grade not lower than B.
+To receive such credit a student must have permission from his major professor; he must do special work under the direction of the instructor; he must earn a grade not lower than B; he must do the work assigned for upper division the year he is taking the course.